 Request for Certification – The Request for Certification (Online) is a form that allows the student to submit their request to be certified.
 This request much be completed in order to process any certifications.

-Federal Veteran Educational Benefits
+Federal Education Benefits

 Montgomery G.I.
 Bill (CH 30) program provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years.